BYUMarsRover/marsrover_4.0/README.md

 **Linux:**

 - Install Docker Engine on your Linux machine by following the instructions [here](https://docs.docker.com/engine/install/ubuntu/).
+Make sure to follow the post-installation steps to allow your user to run Docker commands without `sudo`.

 - Open a terminal and clone the marsrover_2.0 repo into your Linux environment using `git clone https://github.com/BYUMarsRover/marsrover_2.0.git`.